How Do DJ Duos Work? (Ninja Combo Tricks)

 While most professional & amateur DJs tend to work by themselves without any other person involved in the mixing, there are some DJs that prefer working as a duo.
 In fact, some of the biggest acts in EDM such as Daft Punk, NERVO, and Dimitri Vegas & Like Mike perform as a pair.
 Now, have you ever wondered how these DJ duos work and perform songs?
 If so, then let me tell you that this article is specifically written for you!

-The short answer is that there are a myriad of ways for DJ duos/groups to play music together.
-However, some of the most common methods include tag teaming (where DJs take turns mixing songs) and Daisy-chaining (where 2 or more DJs mix music at the same time, in different ways, all of them using equipment that is connected together).
+The short answer is that there is a myriad of ways for DJ duos/groups to play music together.
+However, one of the most common methods is DJ Duos (Taking turns while DJing) and Daisy-chaining (where 2 or more DJs mix music at the same time, in different ways connected with their DJ gear.
 These are just the most common ways for DJ duos/groups to play their sets, and they generally tend to be the easiest ones too.

-But they are not the only ways that DJ duos play their music though.
+But that is not the only ways that DJ duos know how to play together.
 If you want a more comprehensive understanding of these methods, then check below!

 As I mentioned above, there are several different ways for DJs to play together, and let me tell you, some of them can get pretty technical.
 There has been a myriad of technological advancements in the DJing world in the last 20-30 years, and these advancements have really helped DJs play together in very diverse, even unorthodox ways.